krestfield/docs/certdog/issuing-subca-from-microsoftca.md

    03 02 01 86
    ```

-This is the ASN.1 encoded key usage - encoded as hexadecimal.
-The important part here is the last byte 0x86 which is 134 decimal.
-Key usage is encoded as a bit string, and if you set the bits for digitalSignature, KeyCertSign and cRLSign (1000 0110 = 134 = 0x86)
+This value is the ASN.1 encoded key usage - encoded as hexadecimal.
+The important part here is the last byte 0x86 (134 decimal).
+Key usage is encoded as a bit string, and if you set the bits for digitalSignature, KeyCertSign and cRLSign you get 1000 0110 which is 86 hexadecimal

 <br>